 Fermented Foods That Benefit from a Starter, but Don't Require One

-- Condiments and pastes which are difficult to keep submerged under brine.
+- Condiments and pastes that are difficult to keep submerged under brine.

 - High-sugar fruits.